lenincompres/domify/README.md

   }
 });

-/* It returns the container element, in this case *document.body*. */
+/* It returns the container element, in this case document.body. */
 ```
 You may provide the element where it should be created as the following argument.